Data-Pulse-Tech-LLC/.github/profile/README.md

 - CMMC Level 1 compliant
 - Virginia Certified Small Business

 We're not a body shop.
-We're engineers who've worked the mission and know what it takes to deliver in classified environments across Federal agencies and the Department of War.
+We're engineers who've worked the mission and know what it takes to deliver in secure environments across the government.

 ---